VR’s Biggest Problem and How We Could (Maybe) Solve It

 Remove motion cues from the image you see, in a way that minimally affects the rest of your vision

-If we do all that, we’d theoretically remove motion sickness in a way that isn’t very perceptible.
+This combination of techniques would theoretically remove motion sickness in a way that isn’t very perceptible.

 From top to bottom: a color gradient with all brightness differences removed > a more normal gradient > greyscale version of gradient with no brightness differences > greyscale version of normal gradient.
 Note how we just removed brightness without touching color.
 Image source: Ottoson, 2020

-Here are a few more examples to illustrate what that could look like:
+And here are a few more examples to illustrate what that could look like:

-Sees high temporal frequency data = remove stuff that’s moving fast from the image and then add fast-moving stuff from your stationary room
+Sees high temporal frequency data = remove stuff that’s moving fast from the image and then add fast-moving stuff from your stationary room (can be very, very fast)

 Sees directional brightness changes = make brightness blobs move in the exact opposite direction of where the objects in the scene are moving (or use the earlier optical illusion to counteract the direction of movement)